react-auth-kit/react-auth-kit/docs/usage.md

 # Usage

-The use of react-auth-jwt library is very easy and straight forward.
+The use of react-auth-kit library is very easy and straight forward.

 ## Auth Provider